 - Check out your leads’ personal and business pages to see what they’re up to and the kind of content they post.
 Then, you can target them with similar content that would help them out.

-Make Your Offerings Mobile Friendly
+Tactic 8: Make Sure Your Offers are Mobile Friendly

 These days, 42% of B2B researchers will use their mobile phones throughout the B2B purchasing process, and 49% of B2B researchers will conduct research on their phones while at work.
 If you want to draw in these leads, you have to ensure that all of your websites and content offerings are mobile-friendly.